-SHELLY VOLUNTEER FIREFIGHTERS' RELIEF ASSOCIATION FINDING AND RECOMMENDATION
+WASHINGTON TOWNSHIP VOLUNTEER FIREFIGHTERS' RELIEF ASSOCIATION FINDING AND RECOMMENDATION

-Finding - Unauthorized Expenditures
+Finding - Unauthorized Expenditure

-Condition: During the current audit period, the relief association disbursed a total of \$750 for insurance premiums on the fire company officer's bond policy.
-While certain portions of the total insurance premiums paid by the relief association were for authorized insurance, the three disbursements for the officer's bond premium were not for the purpose of insuring the relief association or its members.
-The following table depicts the three disbursements that are not authorized by Act 84:
+Condition: On June 1, 2004, the relief association expended \$250 for a premium fire company officer's bond insurance policy, which is not authorized by Act 84.
+While certain portions of the total insurance premiums paid by the relief association were for authorized insurance, the disbursements for the premiums on the fire company's bond policy were not for the purpose of insuring the relief association or its members.